-Call us on to start planning your vacation to Elephant Hills Tented Camp or take a look at our itineraries to National Parks
+Call us on 020 3993 8476 to start planning your holiday to Elephant Hills Tented Camp or take a look at our itineraries to Thailand

 Elephant Hills Tented Camp is located in Khao Sok in Thailand and comprises two camps, the main camp is just outside the National Park and another camp is on Cheow Larn Lake within the park.
 Elephant Hills offers classic soft adventure experiences.

 Elephant Hills is located in Khao Sok in Southern Thailand, and is the oldest evergreen rainforest in the world.
 It is situated between Phuket, Khao Lak and Krabi to the south, and Koh Samui to the east.
 You will find lush jungles, stunning vertical limestone mountains, hidden lakes and a wide variety of flora and fauna.
 In short, it is the perfect destination for a little soft-adventure in between visiting Bangkok and the Southern beaches.
 It isn't for everyone, but if you like getting outdoors and into the jungle, then Elephant Hills is your answer.